Abraham François

 Abraham François (born 7 June 1977) is a Canadian retired footballer.
 He competed in the 1997 Canada Games with Quebec, winning the competition.
 He was then selected to represent Canada at the Francophonie Games in Madagascar, also winning the competition.
 His career spanned from 1998 to 2016.

-Career
+Club career

 Early career

 François joined his first club at the age of 7.
 After competing at the Canada Games and the Francophine Games in 1997, François was signed by St. Louis Ambush for an indoor football season, also playing in 15 games in the 1997/98 NPSLi season.
 François also scored 2 goals in 8 games for Detroit Rockers in the 1997/98 NPLSi season.

 Montreal Impact

 In 1999, François was subsequently recruited by his native hometown club, Montreal Impact of the USL A-League for football and indoor football seasons, beginning his professional career.

 Sol de América (loan)

 Whilst under contract with Montreal Impact, François was loaned to Primera División Paraguaya team Sol de América for six months.
 With François in the squad at Sol de América was Dante Lopez, 1998 FIFA World Cup player Aristides Rojas and 2010 FIFA World Cup player Enrique Vera.